 Solution 16: If eSIM does not work, try manually activating it

-If none of the solutions works, then I recommend contacting the carrier support team.
+If none of the solutions works, I recommend contacting the carrier support team.
 You might be facing an issue with your iPhone or a current eSIM problem.
-That’s because the carrier helps you identify such issues and offers solutions accordingly.
+The carrier helps you identify such issues and offers solutions accordingly.
 We suggest visiting the nearest carrier store to resolve your eSIM issues and restore the network to the default on your iPhone.

-However, you can also visit the carrier’s official website and find the solutions from there or contact them.
+However, you can also visit the carrier’s official website and find solutions or contact them.

 Fixed eSIM is not working on iPhone!